den-wdi-2/github-collaboration/readme.md

 There are two main scenarios for collaborating on coding projects:

 1. You **fork** another developer's project and make pull requests from *your remote fork* to the *project's remote*.
-We introduced this workflow earlier, and it is very common in open-source projects, but we will NOT use this workflow for this project.
+We will review this workflow later, and it is very common in open-source projects, but we will NOT use this workflow for this project.
 2. Another developer makes you a **collaborator** on a project they own, giving you the ability to make pull requests directly from the project's *remote feature branches* to the project's *remote master*.
 (Note that as a collaborator on a project, you also have the ability to push directly to the master branch, which you should NEVER do.)

 ![github-collab-diagram](https://cloud.githubusercontent.com/assets/7833470/12072895/69abd404-b0b1-11e5-8d8c-4ff54c13b0a0.png)